ajwills72/ojepn/checklist.md

 You have made a claim on the basis of the absence of an effect, but have used null-hypothesis significance testing to suport this claim.
 This is a fallacy.
 Use, for example, Bayesian analysis to show you have evidence of absence, rather than just absence of evidence.

+## [ ] Mismatch between statistics and verbal summaries

+The verbal summaries in your Results sections are at variance with what can be concluded from the statistics you report.

+For example, you might have said there was no evidence of a difference between two groups, yet reported a Bayes Factor that supports the presence of a difference.

 ## [ ] Manuscript too long

 OJEPN has a word limit of 4000 words; you have substantially exceeded this limit.